l7mp/mc-wan/README.md

            from: Same
    ```

-1. We create an HTTPRoute attached to this Gateway, which implements the L7 traffic management policy.
+1. We create an HTTPRoute attached to this Gateway, which implements the L7 traffic management
+   policy.
+The rules are copied almost verbatim from the ServiceImport, with some added
+   functionality to streamline the flow of traffic between clusters.

    ```yaml
    apiVersion: gateway.networking.k8s.io/v1beta1